paddls/ts-serializer/README.md

 ### Groups

 You can use groups to restrict the serialization/deserialization process.
-Without any options provided to serializer, groups configuration aren't not used.
+Without any options provided to serializer, groups configuration aren't used.
 But if you want to use groups defined in JsonProperty decorator, you can use them like this :

 ```typescript
 import {Serializer, Normalizer, Denormalizer} from '@witty-services/ts-serializer';